brettChapman/multivis/README.md

 # MultiVis
-The MultiVis package contains the necessary tools for visualisation of multivariate data111.
+The MultiVis package contains the necessary tools for visualisation of multivariate data.

 ## Installation